 Considering your funding options

 While asking family and friends is often a more appealing option for Latino entrepreneurs, taking the risk of getting funding from a financial institution can help set up your business for success.

-A list of pros and cons for various funding options are listed below.
+A list of pros and cons for various funding options is listed below.
 Note that regardless of legal status, Latinos can use the business name and number (EIN) to access business credit without having to disclose immigration status.

-Loans specifically intended for a business purpose.
+This type of loan is specifically intended for a business purpose.
 Banks, credit unions, SBA loans and microloan programs can all be business loan options.